Community Energy Fund

 - Town or Parish councils

-Applicants need to show that a good level of community engagement has been carried out, and that there is genuine community support for the project, including plans for ongoing community engagement.
+Applicants needed to show that a good level of community engagement had been carried out, and that there was genuine community support for the project, including plans for ongoing community engagement.

 Round 1